Voting in South Carolina

 South Carolina Frequently Asked Questions

 Absolutely!
-You can check your voter registration online on South Carolina’s elections office website here, or you can contact the Board of Elections at (803) 734-9060.
+You can check your voter registration online on South Carolina’s elections office website here.

 It can take several weeks.
 Most states send out voter registration cards within 5 to 7 weeks after receiving the registration.
 If you do not receive a registration card in the mail, contact your state election office to confirm you are registered.
 Find your state’s contact information in our How to Vote in Your State section on this page!
 In any event, you should verify your registration a week prior to the voter registration deadline in your state in case you need to fill out a new registration form or correct your form.